 Knowledge is Power

-This is a health blog with a focus on remedies, most of them natural, to reverse disease and optimize health.
-Having served as a nurse, biology teacher, and chief information officer in the past, I know all to well that this statement, knowledge is power, is true.
+Having served as a nurse, biology teacher, and chief information officer in the past, I know all too well that this statement is true, knowledge is power.
 What you know, can make the difference between life and death.

 Why is being a Grandma Significant?

-I have already mentioned my scientific, medical, and technical backgrounds.
-Being an academic, I am perpetually going to school and continuing my education through research.
+Being an academic, I am perpetually going to school and continuing my education through years of uncredited research.
 Being a teacher and journalist/author gives me a reason to dig into the scientific and professional literature either to bring support to what I already know with further evidence or professional corroboration.
 Or I am looking for answers to solve a particular problem.
 Consequently, I am more qualified than most to conduct and discern the research and to disseminate the results of my investigations to others in a variety of formats.

 As an academic, I have acquired two advanced degrees, one in conflict negotiation and adult education.
 I am now seeking the appropriate doctoral program to help me accomplish other goals, possibly in the areas of research (social, psychological, or medical) or in counseling or medical/nutritional treatment.
 I can’t decide.
 I suppose I will pick the one with the broadest capabilities.